ahmerhkhan/AhmerHKhan/README.md

 <div align="center">

-### **I enjoy taking messy, real-world business problems and turning them into simple, testable products.
-I’m at my best when working from research to MVP, iterating fast, and learning from real users.**
+### **I specialize in deconstructing complex business problems into high-velocity MVPs.
+I thrive in the intersection of deep user research and rapid technical iteration, building products that bridge the gap between idea and market validation.**

 </div>